Want to learn how to write better emails?

 Is that crazy?
 Nope.
 Research from Boomerang actually proves that sales emails written at a 3rd-grade-reading level get the highest response rate.

 Now, does this mean you have to distill your messaging down to “Bob ran fast.
 See Bob run.”?
 Nope.
-It does mean that you’ll need to talk to people without using jargon.
+It does mean you’ll need to talk to people without using jargon.
 And without meandering sentences or murky thinking.
 You can write about complex things with simple words.
 It just takes work – and skill.
-(Ask Hemingway.)

 4. Personalize the email.